Royal Artillery Museum

-The Royal Artillery Museum, which was one of the world's oldest military museums, was first opened to the public in Woolwich in southeast London in 1820.
+The Royal Artillery Museum, which was one of the world's oldest military museums, was first opened to the public in Woolwich in southeast London on 4 May 1820.
 It told the story of the development of artillery through the ages by way of a collection of artillery pieces from across the centuries.

 The museum had its roots in an earlier institution, the Royal Military Repository (established in Woolwich in the 1770s as a training collection for cadets of the Royal Military Academy); items which were once displayed in the Repository form the nucleus of the Royal Artillery Museum collection.

 Following the closure in 2016 of the museum, branded since 2001 as 'Firepower – The Royal Artillery Museum', its collection has been placed in storage pending the establishment of a new Royal Artillery Museum.
 The Royal Artillery Museum collections are designated as being of national and international significance by Arts Council England.

 History

 The museum has its origins in 18th-century Woolwich, in the Royal Arsenal (which at the time was known as the Warren).
 Two permanent companies of field artillery had been established here by the Board of Ordnance in 1716, each 100 men strong; this became the "Royal Artillery" in 1720.
 Also in the Warren, in 1741, the Board had established a Royal Military Academy to train its artillery and engineer cadets.